 Measures, such as proper forest management and conservation designed to achieve the objectives regarding fulfillment of the multiple roles of forests as well as the supply and use of forest products, are outlined in the "Basic Plan for Forest and Forestry" approved by the Japanese Cabinet in accordance with the Forest and Forestry Basic Act (1964, Act No. 161).
 These measures include activities under Article 3.3 of the Kyoto Protocol, namely afforestation, reforestation and deforestation since 1990 and forest management, such as proper forest management and conservation through thinning and designation of protection forests under Article 3.4.
-Through implementation of these measures, the targeted amount of carbon sinks in forests (about 38 million t-CO2 or more in FY 2020 and about 27.8 million t-CO2 in FY 2030) will be achieved.
+Through implementation of these measures, the targeted amount of carbon sinks in forests (about 38 million t- $CO_2$ or more in FY 2020 and about 27.8 million t- $CO_2$ in FY 2030) will be achieved.
 Therefore, while collaborating with various entities including local governments, forest owners, forestry and lumber industries and business operators, and citizens, the following measures including cross-sectoral ones will be comprehensively implemented.
-Besides, these measures addressing promotion of activities under Article 3.3 and 3.4 of the Kyoto Protocol contribute to promoting conservation of forest and sustainable forest management, conservation of biodiversity, and sustainable use of forest resources.
+Besides, these measures addressing promotion of activities under Article 3.3 and 3.4 of the Kyoto Protocol contribute to promoting conservation of forest resources.